 - Reasonable and necessary adoption fees

 - Traveling expenses related to adoption

-- Other expenses directly related to, and for the sole purpose of, the legal adoption of your child
+- Other expenses that are directly related to and for the principal purpose of the legal adoption of an eligible child

 Claiming the Adoption Tax Credit